When Jobs Become Commodities

 Just as there are low-value and high-value commodities, there are low-value and high-value commoditized jobs.
-Sand is a low-value commodity, and truck driving is a low-value commodity job.
+Sand is a low-value commodity, and working as a server in a fast-food restaurant is a low-value commodity job.
 Gold is a high-value commodity, and financial trading is increasingly becoming a high-value commodity job (more on this later).
-For many jobs, the value is driven less by their intrinsic worth but rather by market demand.
-A recent Bloomberg Businessweek visual analytic suggests that jobs that disappeared in the first four months of 2017 compared with the same period in 2016 were not lost to automation, but were lost because fewer customers wanted to buy the products and services they produce.
-They include jobs in wired telecommunications, department stores, and coal mining.
+The value of many jobs is driven less by their intrinsic worth than by market demand.
+A recent Bloomberg Businessweek visual analytic suggests that many of the jobs that disappeared in the highest numbers in the first four months of 2017 compared with the same period in 2016 were not lost to automation, but were lost because fewer customers wanted to buy the products and services with which the jobs were associated.
+They include jobs in wired telecommunications, department stores, and printing.

 For many organizations today, the next big driver of job commoditization is automation driven by smart machines.
 Simply put, if a job is viewed as a commodity, it won’t be long before it is automated.